 CONS: Not everyone likes a high neck base layer, so think about your personal style.
-I prefer to not mess with scarfs so this is perfect for me.
+I prefer to not mess with scarves so this is perfect for me.

 Frequently Asked Questions:

-What is difference between men and women’s base layers?
+What is the difference between men and women’s base layers?

-The differences between men’s and women’s base layers is all around the shape of our figures.
+The differences between men’s and women’s base layers are all around the shape of our figures.
 A man’s top has a rather straight shape while a quality woman’s top will have seaming to allow for your bust and hips.
-However if you like a very slim fit, there’s no reason to not try out a man’s base layer top.
+However, if you like a very slim fit, there’s no reason to not try out a man’s base layer top.
 As for bottoms, well many men’s base layers have the extra opening for you know what.
 That means extra fabric that you don’t need to have bunching under your clothes.
 Women’s bottoms are also shaped for a woman’s fuller hips.

 What does layering mean when using a base layer?

-Layering your clothes means wearing 2-3 different clothing articles each layered on top of each other.
+Layering your clothes means wearing 2-3 different clothing articles each layered on top of the other.
 Each layer serves a different purpose as we explain in our Guide to What to Wear for Winter Hiking.
 For example, the base layer is your primary insulation layer.
-If a mid layer is used, it’s purpose is to allow adding and removing layers to accommodate changes in weather.
+If a mid-layer is used, its purpose is to allow adding and removing layers to accommodate changes in weather.
 A top layer is usually designed to be rugged, wind resistant and often waterproof to handle tough trail conditions and keep you dry.